1759-11-20 - Battle of Maxen

 - Stolberg, at the head of his own brigade, at Burkhardswalde

-An hour before daybreak, Daun ordered the artillery as far forward as possible and instructed his grenadiers to be ready to launch a new assault at daybreak.
+FM Daun, who had spent the night in Maxen, had rejoined his troops before daybreak.
+An hour before daybreak, he ordered the artillery as far forward as possible and instructed his grenadiers to be ready to launch a new assault at daybreak.
 About the same time, Rebentisch arrived at the most advanced Austrian piquet to speak to the commanding general.
-Daun sent Lacy to meet him.

 The Austrian grenadiers had already started to cannonade the Prussian positions when Lacy returned with the information that Finck's Corps had surrendered as prisoners of war.
 Daun ordered his grenadiers to cease fire.

-When he heard of the Prussian cavalry attempt to escape, Daun insisted that Finck should include these 6 cavalry rgt in the capitulation.
+When he heard of the Prussian cavalry attempt to escape, Daun insisted that Finck should include these 6 cavalry rgts in the capitulation.
 Finck replied that Wunsch commanded a separate corps for which he could not possibly capitulate.
 Lacy threatened that the cannonade would immediately begin again if the troops under Wunsch did not return.
-Informed that Wunsch was making no progress anyway, Finck finally signed the capitulation of his entire force, including his cavalry.
+Informed that Wunsch was making no progress anyway, Finck sent several officers to Wunsch with orders to turn back and signed the capitulation of his entire force, including his cavalry.

 The Prussian prisoners were escorted to the great garden of Dresden.